Designers see it as crucial. Site owners want to fill it up with anything they can find. You might wonder what I am talking about. It’s whitespace!

 This will add a sophisticated element to your site.

-Viewers enjoy websites which feel simple and easy to understand.
+Viewers enjoy websites that feel simple and easy to understand.
 When you make use of whitespace, your site will appear clean, uncluttered and well organized.
 This will appeal to viewers.

 Whitespace creates balance